-Broken Cycle: Working at a Juvenile Detention Opened My Eyes
+Broken Cycle: Working at a Juvenile Detention Center Opened My Eyes

 In these kinds of facilities, children—often impoverished and without parents—have been dealt a tough hand to play.

 When he first arrived at the juvenile detention center, Mr. Murphy felt all the inmates deserved to be behind bars.
 I didn’t think he would last a week as one of our counselors.
 After all, he remarked, they were just a bunch of mutts and knuckleheads that society wanted out of sight.

 This newest member of our team wasn’t shy about expressing his thoughts about the young people we dealt with on a daily basis.
 “They should be off the streets and out of our neighborhoods.”
 Even though they ranged in age from ten to 18, Mr. Murphy insisted they were “wannabe criminals in the making.”

 Clearly, this gentleman needed a tutorial and some counseling of his own.

 As the senior member of this social services department, it was my job to take the new recruit under my wing, show him the ropes and offer help and advice.
 Many nights we would discuss the residents, one by one, so as to familiarize him with each one’s unique problems, whether it be at home, at school or on the street.
 As the weeks went by, Mr. Murphy began to make a stunning discovery.
 These inmates, mutts and knuckleheads were not all bad kids.
 Oh, sure, there is always that one or two with no redeeming social value, unfit to be placed back into society.
 But for the most part, they were youngsters who were dealt a tough hand to play in this game of life.